 6. Fire starting equipment

 Well, discussing the right knife for a hunting trip is like discussing religion or politics.
 Never the less, you will need some sort of good knife for skinning, gutting, cutting food and all sorts of tasks.
 For obvious reasons, I prefer multitools more then single knives.
-Therefore, my tool of choice is the leatherman.
+Therefore, my tool of choice is the leatherman or our similar Multitool.
 It has proven very handy in a multitude of situations.
 It absolutely makes sense to take a spare knife or at least a knife sharpener.
 Because especially when cutting though hide, most knifes tend to lose their sharpness quite quickly.

 After water and shelter one of your needs will be something to eat.
 When packing food make sure it is something lightweight, easy to prepare and most importantly something you like.
 For an overnight trip I aim for 4 light meals plus snacks.